wp-plugins/extended-categories-widget/1.2/readme.txt

 Replacement of the category widget to allow for greater customization of the category widget.
 The following options have been implemented:

 *	Display as List or Dropdown
 *	Show number of posts (Count) after the category
 *	Hide empty categories
 *	Show categories hierarchical.
 *	Sort by ID, Name,Count.
 *	Sort ascending or descending.

 == Installation ==

 The Extended Categories Widget can be installed in 3 easy steps:
-   1. Unzip "Extended Categories" archive and put the directory "extended-categories" into your "plugins" folder (wp-content/plugins/). ent/plugins directory.
+1. Unzip "Extended Categories" archive and put the directory "extended-categories" into your "plugins" folder (wp-content/plugins/).
 2. Activate the plugin
 3. Go to the Presentation->Widgets page and drag the widget into the sidebar of your choice.
 Configuration of the widget is done like all other widgets.

 == Frequently Asked Questions ==
 None so far